Spearfoot/FreeNAS-scripts/README.md

 * Optionally create ESXi configuration bundle in the configuration directory
 * Optionally send an email notification upon completion

+Note that each invocation of the script creates these files in the configuration directory:
+* _hostname-version-date.db_ : validated backup of configuration database _/data/freenas-v1.db_
+* _hostname-version-date.tar_ : tar file containing the above configuration database along with the password secret seed encryption file _pwenc_secret_.
+* _freenas-v1.db_ : copy of the validated backup configuration database above; over-written each time the script is executed
+* _pwenc_secret_ : copy of _/data/pwenc_secret_, over-written each time the script is executed
+***
 # save_config_enc.sh

 Saves your FreeNAS system configuration and password secret seed files to a dataset you specify, optionally sending you an email message containing these files in an encrypted tarball.